milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Emi: "We made it!
 And we're here before lunch too!"

-*As we enter the park, a kaleidoscope of red, orange and gold greets us.
-It's prime season for autumn foliage, with a canopy of trees arching overhead, blanketing the ground in brittle leaves that rustle softly underfoot.*
+*As we enter the park, a kaleidoscope of red, orange and gold greets us, indicating that it's prime season for autumn foliage.
+A canopy of trees arches overhead, blanketing the ground in brittle leaves that rustle softly underfoot.*

 *I glance back at Izumi, who's calmly trailing behind me.*